Brownian regularity for the Airy line ensemble, and multi-polymer watermelons in Brownian last passage percolation: The jump ensemble method

 Set back by the high jump difficulty we may seem to be, but we have learnt something useful: a sensible choice of the parameter $\eln > 0$.
 We now set, {\em for the rest of the paper}, the value of $\eln$ to be equal to $\const \big( \log \e^{-1} \big)^{1/3}$.
 The quantity $\const > 0$ is a constant, without dependence on $\e > 0$, though it depends on $k \geq 2$; in the general formulation of the jump ensemble method, we will take

 where the $c$-sequence is specified in~(\ref{e.littlec}).
-We adopt equality in~(\ref{e.constvalue}) by default, but permit an increase in the value of~$\const$ as the need arises in the specific applications for which the method will be used.
+We adopt equality in~(\ref{e.constvalue}) by default, but permit an increase in the value of~$\const$ as the need arises in specific applications of the method.
 On the parameter $\e > 0$, we require that

-and we will shortly impose a further upper bound expressed in terms of some upcoming notation.
+in fact, the first condition $\e < e^{-1}$ is implied by the second for each $k \geq 2$, but we include it because we will sometimes invoke it directly.
 The ensemble index $n \geq k$ will be supposed to satisfy

 and

 where $\delta = \phimac_1/2 \wedge \phimac_2/2 \wedge \phimac_3$.